wvcpw/PaveMaint/README.md

 +  Pavement Polygons
 +  Treatment Polygons
 +  Treatments Table
-+  Bids Table
 +  LTAP Table

 ###Pavement Polygons
 The pavement polygons were created by Erik Brondum by tracing subdivision plans.
 It needs to be updated continually as new construction happens.
-Current as of 2014?
+Current as of 2016.

 +  Split @ intersections
 +  Split @ subdivision boundaries